deletedcu/angular-demo/lectures/day-2/nesting.md

 - http://localhost:4200/about/early-life
 - http://localhost:4200/about/career

-## Add links to the various sub sections:
+## Add Links to the Various Sub-Sections

 You can now create links to these sub section in `src/app/about/about.component.html`: